mlc-ai/mlc-llm/docs/get_started/introduction.rst

     :local:
     :depth: 2

-Machine Learning Compilation for Large Language Models (MLC LLM) is a high-performance universal LLM deployment engine.
-The mission of this project is to enable everyone to develop, optimize and deploy AI models natively on everyone's devices with ML compilation techniques.
+MLC LLM is a machine learning compiler and high-performance deployment engine for large language models.
+The mission of this project is to enable everyone to develop, optimize, and deploy AI models natively on everyone's platforms.

 This page is a quick tutorial to introduce how to try out MLC LLM, and the steps to deploy your own models with MLC LLM.